 This paint finish would look great on frames, mirrors, planters, and vases.
 Or on any type of home decor accessories.

 I am planning on doing another faux paint finish on the hardware of my apothecary cabinet.
-The hardware on the bottom have lost the copper plating, so I want them to look more like the ones on top.
+The hardware on the bottom has lost the copper plating, so I want them to look more like the ones on top.
 Stay tuned for that hardware makeover.

 Also, make sure you read about this Apothecary cabinet and how I had to go back and buy her after I was 40+ miles away.